gbargsley/qpi/README.md

   You can also remove all functions and views in `qpi` schema using the [cleaning script](https://raw.githubusercontent.com/JocaPC/qpi/master/src/qpi.clean.sql).

  If you are using SQL Agent on SQL Server and Azure SQL Managed you can easily take the snapshots of wait/file statistics.
-Thsi is needed because file and wait statistics compare the current statistics with the previous ones.
+This is needed because file and wait statistics compare the current statistics with the previous ones.
  You can create a job that periodically snapshot the file and wait statistics using the [QPI Agent job](https://raw.githubusercontent.com/JocaPC/qpi/master/src/qpi.collection.agent.sql) script.
 Before you run this query, set the name of database where you created QPI functionalities:

 ```